 88 Racing is a professional open-wheel racing team in the new Australasian S5000 Grand Prix series.
-Principal Albert Callegher, a passionate former open wheel racer of the late 80’s & early 90s, formerly raced high powered Sprint Karts for 10 years, Formula Fords (SA Champ 1992), Formula Brabham (F/Holden) including an attempt to enter IMSA GTP in 1990 in the USA is well experienced at driving or running a team.
-The passion for Formula 1 runs deep in the Callegher & Zanon families who both are from the Venice & Treviso regions of Italy until they migrated to Broken Hill after WW2.
+Principal Albert Callegher, a passionate former open wheel racer of the late 80’s to late 90s, including high powered Sprint Karts for 10 years, Formula Fords (SA Champ 1992), Formula Brabham (F/Holden) including an attempt to enter IMSA GTP in 1989-90 in the USA is well experienced at driving or running a team.
+The passion for Formula 1 runs deep in the Callegher & Zanon families who both are from the Venice & Treviso regions of Italy respectively until they migrated to Broken Hill in 1950's.

 - 1988 Beverley Hills Motorsport set up Aussie Roo Racing in Los Angeles to participate in the 1990-91 IMSA Series in the US.
 This series was run in over 20 cities during the 80's, the most famous being the Miami Grand Prix.
 Popularity from all things Australian at that time, allowed a budget and sponsors to come together in 1989.

 - K&A Engineering developed a second Ves-kanda by 1990, called Kanda, an acronym for K and A Engineering.
 In 1991 with the US Recession, IMSA events was reduced to less than 15 cities and ended our opportunity with cancelled sponsorship.
 A new generation of cars then made the Kanda obsolete and brought back to Australia used as a club car.

-- 1992 November purchased Allan Gallaway Ralt RT21 (former aluminum car driven by Damian Hill F3000 built in 1986) a week before the Adelaide F1 GP and raced in the Formula Brabham (later refered to as F/Holden) support race qualified 6th and finished 5th, against a 26 car field the car K&A prepared.
+- 1992 November purchased Allan Gallaway Ralt RT21 (former aluminum car driven by Damian Hill F3000 built in 1986) a week before the Adelaide F1 GP and raced in the Formula Brabham (later referred to as F/Holden) support race qualified 6th and finished 5th, against a 26 car field the car K&A prepared.